tebriz91/customer-churn-prediction/docs/data_preprocessing.md

 ## Testing

-The preprocessing pipeline includes a comprehensive test suite that ensures reliability and correctness of all components.
-The tests are located in `tests/test_data_preprocessing.py`.
+The preprocessing pipeline includes a comprehensive test suite with the following updates:

 ### Test Components